apolloakora/gocmd.cli/README.md

-# gocmd.cli
+# Writing Command Line Apps in Golang

-Learning how to write a go command line app
+This is just about learning to write a Golang command line app.
-Some text to commit
-Some more